-Additionally, JSJ has the option to convert all or any amount of the principal face amount of the June 2018 JSJ Note, at any time beginning December 23, 2018, for shares of the Company's common stock at a price equal to 65% of the lowest closing bid price (the "Closing Bid Price") of the Company's common stock as reported on the OTC Markets quotation system for the ten prior trading days, including the day upon which the Company receives a notice of conversion from JSJ (the "Conversion Price').
-However, in the event that the Company's common stock is restricted by the DTC for any reason, the Conversion Price shall be lowered to 50% of the lowest Closing Bid Price for the duration of such restriction.
-Notwithstanding the foregoing, JSJ shall be restricted from effecting a conversion if such conversion, along with other shares of the Company's common stock beneficially owned by JSJ and its affiliates, exceeds 4.99% of the outstanding shares of the Company's common stock.
-The June 2018 JSJ Note is treated as stock settled debt under ASC 480 and accordingly the Company recorded a \$60,846 put premium.
+The maturity date of the July 2018 Coventry Note and the July 2018 Coventry Back-End Note is June 29, 2019.
+The outstanding principal amounts plus accrued interest under both the July 2018 Coventry Note and the July 2018 Coventry Back-End Note are convertible into shares of common stock of the Company at a conversion price equal to 61% of the lowest closing bid price of the Company's common stock as reported on the exchange or quotation system on which the Company's shares are then traded for the ten prior trading days including the day upon which a notice of conversion is received by the Company from Coventry Enterprises.
+Coventry Enterprises shall be restricted from effecting a conversion if such conversion, along with other shares of the Company's common stock beneficially owned by Coventry Enterprises and its affiliates, exceeds 9.9% of the outstanding shares of the Company's common stock.
+Both the July 2018 Coventry Note and the July 2018 Coventry Back-End Notes are treated as stock settled debt under ASC 480 and accordingly the Company recorded a \$63,934 put premium as each of the notes was funded.